 Overall, the sales of these games have certainly increased.
 The danger for game store owners is correctly guessing the amount of sales we’d garner; and making sure we don’t overstock when the demand dies.
 If that happens, especially for really slow-sellers like Tsuro, we’d be caught with ‘dead’ stock once again.

-I’ll update this chart in a few months once the current season of Tabletop is over to get a better idea of the Wheaton Effect.
+I’ll update this chart in a few months once the current season of Tabletop is over to get a better idea of the Wheaton Effect on sales of board games in Canada.